AviatrixSystems/Docs/HowTos/privateS3_workflow.rst

  #. bucket-name.s3-region.amazonaws.com.
 Example, business-owner-bucket.s3-us-west-2.amazonaws.com
  #. bucket-name.s3.amazonaws.com.
 Example, business-owner-bucket.s3.amazonaws.com (apply to us-east-1 region)

+You may need to create a private zone for each region and domain name format.
+For example, create a zone with domain name s3.us-west-2.amazonaws.com, another zone with domain name s3-us-west-2.amazonaws.com.

 .. tip::

-  Use DNS wildcard.
+  Use DNS wildcard for record.
 For example, use *.s3.us-west-2.amazonaws.com that resolves to an A record that is the private IP address of the PrivateS3 internal NLB.